 The number of days you enter will determine the period that a loan account with late repayments will remain Active.
-After this period Mambu will automatically change its state to Active (in arrears), in case there are still late repayments.
+After this period, Mambu will automatically change its state to In Arrears, in case there are still late repayments.

-If you choose not to determine an Arrears Tolerance Period, Mambu will automatically set the loan account to Active (in arrears) as soon as an installment is due and no payment has been received.
+If you choose not to determine an Arrears Tolerance Period, Mambu will automatically set the loan account state to In Arrears as soon as an installment is due and no payment has been received.

-The tolerance period is defined under the loan products.
+The tolerance period is defined on the level of the loan products.
 When creating or editing a loan product, enter the number of tolerance days in the Arrears Tolerance Period field.
 You can also establish a minimum and maximum value for the period, thus enabling the user to determine the arrears period at account creation within these constraints.

 Arrears Days Calculated From